Diatomaceous Earth for Roaches

 Roaches are common in the US especially in the arid climates of the southwest and other parts of the US.
 They are attracted to food that has not been stored properly or left out to be cleaned at another time.
 Pest control companies make a majority of their profits ridding cockroach infestations.
 Roaches, like many other insects, are becoming immune to pesticides, fumigation, and other treatments while the cost of these treatments continues to climb.
 I mean, ROACHES CAN SURVIVE A NUCLEAR BLAST!
 So chemicals are out of the question in regards to controlling a cockroach infestation.
 Does diatomaceous earth kill roaches?
-It certainly does!
+It certainly does and at the same time is NOT toxic to children and pets!
 Diatomaceous Earth is an organic option to protect your family from poisons and to rid this disgusting insect from your home.
-This product works for all species of cockroaches.
+This product works to get rid of roaches of all species.
 Remember not to use filter grade as that contains a very high amount of crystalline silica which can be harmful if inhaled.
 Getting crawling insect control diatomaceous earth is safe for humans and pets.

 What to expect in this article:

 How to Identify a Cockroach

 American cockroaches are a reddish-brown when they becomes adults.
 The adults have wings and can fly but the nymphs cannot.
 Nymphs are the stage after the egg hatches and are white to begin but darken as time goes by.
 They also reach around 1.5 to 2 inches long as adults.